ialbert/genescape-central/docs/paper.md

 GO:0004866,MF,1,endopeptidase inhibitor activity,C3P1,4,(1/4)
 ```

-In the next step GeneScape visualizes the GO terms as the graph structure that represents the functional context of the genes relative to the larger Gene Ontology.
+In the next step, GeneScape visualizes the GO terms as the graph structure that represents the functional context of the genes relative to the larger Gene Ontology.

 ![GeneScape interface \label{fig:interface}](images/interface-tree.png)

-Various colors are used to provide additional context to the nodes in the graph.
-Green nodes are the functions that the input genes were annotated by.
+Various colors are used to provide additional context to the nodes in the graph, for example, functions present in the input genes are colored green.
 The intermediate nodes are colored by their category.
-Since the resulting grapsh may also be large, with thousands of nodes, the main interface provides reactive interface elements to allow users to filter the graph by:
+Since the resulting graphs may also be large, with thousands of nodes, the main interface provides reactive interface elements to allow users to filter the graph by:

 1. Word patterns that match the function definitions
 2. A minimum number of genes share the function